Skip to content

 Let's create a deployment that will schedule our pipeline to be executed every 5 minutes.
 IO mappings will be the same as in the endpoint, except that this time the input data is a constant and not something that is provided to the endpoint whenever it is called.

-.
-We then need to add a trigger (at the bottom of the page) and specify that the execution should be repeated every 5
+Let's return to the Pipelines page and deploy our pipeline.
+Select Elastic for the Execution Mode and Periodic for the Execution Rule.
+We then need to add a trigger (at the bottom of the page) and specify that the execution should be repeated every 5 minutes.

-Once the trigger is created you can go to the Next step
+Once the trigger is created you can go to the Next step.

 Adapt IO mapping